 In a perfect world, I’d love to see 100% ethical adoptions take place, all birth parents having access to lifelong counseling services, and stereotypes, especially about birth moms and adoptees, being changed to more positive ones.
 I’d love to have United for Adoption, or non-profits like it, grow to every state so that there are support groups in every area and no family or person feels alone.
 I’d also love to see more educational classes being offered in every state or by every agency so that families and birth families have support and education.

 Terra’s example has taught me a lot about adoption and given me the added courage to be vocal when necessary.
 But I think one of the biggest lessons she has taught me is that one person, just one, has so much influence and beautiful, graceful, important power.
-Each of us make a difference.
+Each of us makes a difference.
 Often when we think of advocacy, our minds may go to picket lines, letter writing, speaking in public forums, etc. (Does Terra do that?
 Um, yes.
 She’s that amazing.)
 But I know that my voice is important no matter how I feel motivated to share it.
 And so is yours.
 It doesn’t have to be scary.
-We don’t always need to stand up against something in order to STAND UP.
+We don’t always need to stand up against something to STAND UP.
 That’s what she’s taught me . . . to stand up.
 To keep educating myself.
 To be a part of something great, even if for now it’s in a small way.
 I can do that.
 We all can do that.

 Thank you, Terra, for making a difference.

 Terra administers a secret group on Facebook called Positive Experiences & Adoption Perspectives.
-If you feel joining a supportive, online adoption community would be beneficial to you, contact Terra at email@example.com.
+If you feel joining a supportive, online adoption community would be beneficial to you, contact Terra at email@example.com.Are you and your partner ready to start the adoption process?
+Visit Adoption.org or call 1-800-ADOPT-98 to begin your adoption journey.
+We have 130+ years of adoption experience and would love to help you.